leelamallikarjunpamarthi/AI-News-Summarizer/README.md

 ## AI-News-Summarizer
--

 AI News Summarizer is an AI-powered web application that summarizes news articles from uploaded documents, PDFs, and text files.
-It highlights key points and includes an Ask AI chat feature to interact with the documents and get quick answers
+It highlights key points and includes an Ask AI chat feature to interact with the documents and get quick answers.

 ---

 ## Project Overview